Nash embedding theorems: C^{k} embedding theorem

 for all vectors u, v in T_{p}M. When n is larger than 1/2m(m + 1), this is an underdetermined system of partial differential equations (PDEs).

 The Nash embedding theorem is a global theorem in the sense that the whole manifold is embedded into R^{n}.
 A local embedding theorem is much simpler and can be proved using the implicit function theorem of advanced calculus in a coordinate neighborhood of the manifold.
 The proof of the global embedding theorem relies on Nash's implicit function theorem for isometric embeddings.
 This theorem has been generalized by a number of other authors to abstract contexts, where it is known as Nash–Moser theorem.
 The basic idea in the proof of Nash's implicit function theorem is the use of Newton's method to construct solutions.
 The standard Newton's method fails to converge when applied to the system; Nash uses smoothing operators defined by convolution to make the Newton iteration converge: this is Newton's method with postconditioning.
 The fact that this technique furnishes a solution is in itself an existence theorem and of independent interest.
 In other contexts, the convergence of the standard Newton's method had earlier been proved by Leonid Kantorovitch.

+Extension to semi-Riemannian and Lorentzian cases

+The problem of isometric embeddability naturally extends to semi-Riemannian metrics, that is, non-degenerate metrics of arbitrary index.
+In 1970, Greene and Clarke independently demonstrated that Nash’s embedding theorem could be extended to indefinite metrics—and even degenerate ones—by algebraically reducing the problem to the Riemannian case.

+Specifically, any smooth $n$-manifold $M^n$ endowed with a semi-Riemannian metric $g$ can be isometrically embedded into a semi-Euclidean space $\mathbb{R}^N_\nu$ for a sufficiently large dimension $N$ and index $\nu$.
+Both authors also improved the Nash value of $N$ as a function of $n$: Greene utilized the implicit function theorem as formulated by Schwartz (1960), while Clarke employed a technique inspired by Kuiper (Kuiper 1955a, Kuiper 1955b).

+A more restrictive problem arises when the index of the ambient semi-Euclidean space $\mathbb{R}^N_\nu$ is fixed equal to the index of the metric $g$.
+This is particularly relevant for Lorentzian signature (case $\nu=1$) where the existence of an embedding relates to the causality conditions—properties that remain invariant under conformal transformations.
+Müller and Sánchez (2011) provided a complete solution to this problem: